Organize multiple pages with tabs

 Find text on the page

 Opera can search through the text on a page and find keywords for you.
-To find text on a page, press ⌘+F on your keyboard.
+To find text on a page, press Ctrl+F or ⌘+F on your keyboard.
 Type in the search field to find your text.

 Found words are highlighted in green as you search.
 If more than one instance of the word exists on the page, they will be highlighted in yellow and a count will appear in the search field.
 To navigate between instances, click the left and right arrows.